FanHuang1008/Inference-Function-for-Lite-HRNet/README.md

 ![image](https://user-images.githubusercontent.com/57203983/152776285-a4729fc6-2510-4c06-bc86-82dc514d786a.png)

 The input of the model needs to be a dictionary, so I created an empty one and used img_trans as the value for ‘img.’
 As for ‘img_metas’, it is originally used to draw bounding box on the image from the json file.
-Since we don’t need to know the ground-truth when demoing, ‘image_file’, ‘bbox-score’, and ‘bbox_id’ are not important.
+Since we don’t need to know the ground-truth when inferencing, ‘image_file’, ‘bbox-score’, and ‘bbox_id’ are not important.
 I assumed ‘rotation’ will rotate the bounding box, so I just used the default value.
-Hence, center and scale are the only two parameters that will affect the demo result.
+Hence, center and scale are the only two parameters that will affect the inference result.

 ![image](https://user-images.githubusercontent.com/57203983/152776314-8d562952-19f0-43d3-8e82-39a246b9d5b7.png)